Man Mountain Marko: Fictional character biography

-During the Dark Reign storyline, Marko is later sent by Norman Osborn as part of a fact finding mission to an 'Atlas' facility run by a younger Jimmy Woo.
+During the "Dark Reign" storyline, Marko is later sent by Norman Osborn as part of a fact finding mission to an 'Atlas' facility run by a younger Jimmy Woo.
 Atlas is an international crime organization that is working against the government's interests.
 Marko is working as the head of a squad of B.A.T.F.E. government agents.
 Marko's forces including a seeming snitch that had been advising the government on the activities of Atlas.
-Marko, against the recommendation Bureau of Alcohol, Tobacco, Firearms and Explosivess of his guides, rushes off the recommended path to follow the snitch.
+Marko, against the recommendations of his guides, rushes off the recommended path to follow the snitch.
 The man is really Jimmy Woo.
 Before Marko can do anything about the situation, he is eaten by a sentient dragon named Lao.
 This was against Woo's wishes.
-Marko is replaced by another super-powered strongman, the Grizzly.
+Marko is replaced by Grizzly.

 Marko is revealed to have somehow survived when he is hired onto the Sinister Sixteen by Boomerang and Owl.
 After being manipulated and abandoned by Boomerang, Marko seeks revenge on him with the help Cyclone, Shriek, and Kangaroo, but the quartet are defeated by Boomerang and his allies Beetle, Speed Demon, and Overdrive.

-As part of the All-New, All-Different Marvel, Marko is hired by Lorraine Monroe to stand guard over Tempest Monroe, the comatose fiancé of Spider-Man 2099.
+As part of the "All-New, All-Different Marvel", Marko is hired by Lorraine Monroe to stand guard over Tempest Monroe, the comatose fiancé of Spider-Man 2099.
 Upon discovering Tempest's whereabouts, Spider-Man 2099 distracts Marko long enough for Parker Industries to covertly relocate Tempest.
 Spider-Man 2099 subsequently tracks the escaped Man Mountain Marko down and beats him to near-death while demanding to know where to find Lorraine.
 Marko is recovered by the Fist, an offshoot of the Hand which heals him and further augments his strength and durability using technology provided by Tyler Stone.
 Tyler Stone later has Marko ambush Spider-Man 2099 while he absconds with the recovered Tempest.

-During the Civil War II storyline, Man Mountain Marko worked with Kingpin's former minion Janus Jardeesh in the human trafficking business until they encounter Kingpin and Turk Barrett.
+During the "Civil War II" storyline, Man Mountain Marko worked with Kingpin's former minion Janus Jardeesh in the human trafficking business until they encounter Kingpin and Turk Barrett.

 Marko later appears with Speed Demon robbing a pawn shop until they were caught by Rage.
 After a brief fight, they escape while Rage gets arrested by the Americops.
 Captain America later caught Speed Demon where he confessed to his and Man Mountain Marko's robbery of the pawn shop.

 Marko and Ringer attack a book fair to rob it only to be defeated by Spider-Man.